lulab/Ribowave/README.md

 ### 0. Create annotation

-This step scans for and annotates all putative ORFs
+This step scans for and annotates all putative ORFs as well as define annotated ORF according to the annotation file

 ```
 ./create_annotation.sh -h